 1) Screen Door Handle

 travel trailers and fifth wheels have the main hatch door and a screen door.
 The screen door however, has no handle and several times when we had our Cyclone, the wind would swing it out of our hands because there was no handle to grab.
-We found this handle designed precisely for camper and RV screen doors at Camping World and Amazon.
+We found this Camco Screen Door Cross Bar Handle designed precisely for camper and RV screen doors at Camping World and Amazon.
 Not only is it used as a handle, but we hang our dishtowels after use to dry.

 2) Under Cabinet Towel Bar

 There was no towel bar or hook in the bathroom to hang our towels onto.
 Being apprehensive about screwing brackets into the walls, we mounted it to hang from the bottom of the cabinet above the commode instead.
 Perfect!
-This one is an 18″ decorative higher-quality towel bar from Lowes for about $25 and took about a half hour to mount it properly.
+This Delta Faucet 79618-OB Windemere 18″ Oil Rubbed Bronze Towel Bar from Amazon for about $20 and took less than a half hour to mount it securely.

 3) Toilet Paper Roll Holder

 In the bathrooms of campers and fifth wheels, some manufacturers must think people don’t use toilet paper because in the case of ours, a toilet paper holder was MIA.
 We didn’t want to start screwing or nailing in the wall so Dan reinforced the inside sink cabinet door and mounted it in about an hour to install.
-We bought this more heavy duty holder at Walmart for $10.
+This one is similar to this brushed nickel toilet paper holder at Amazon.

 4) Glass Stemware Racks

 One thing we couldn’t part with was our glass stemware (i.e. wine glasses, beer glasses).
 Instead of mounting them underside the cabinet where they would get in the way or get dusty and dirty, we mounted them inside the cabinet instead.
 When we are underway, we simply put a sock on each glass and a twistie to wrap around the holder so they don’t slide out and fall when we open the cabinet door.
-We found this two-pack at Bed Bath and Beyond for $15 and took about 15 minutes to install.
+We found these stemware racks at Amazon and took about 15 minutes to install.

 5) Light Fixture Globes